martinthomson/tmi/draft-thomson-tmi.md

 in system design, but also a key element of the success of the Internet.

-This does not mean that the Internet inevitably avoids a reliance on functions provided entities in the network.
-Indeed, while the principle establishes that some functions are innately more efficient when provided by endsystems, this is not to the complete exclusion of intermediary functions.
+This does not mean that the Internet inevitably avoids a reliance on functions provided by entities in the network.
+Indeed, while the principle establishes that some functions are best provided by endsystems, this is not to the complete exclusion of intermediary functions.
 Some level of function in the network is absolutely necessary, or else there would be no network.
 The ways in which intermediaries can assist protocol endpoints are numerous and constantly evolving.

 This document explores some of the ways in which intermediaries make both essential and valuable contributions to the function of the system.
 Problems